unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix2.md

 root@kali:~# gcc -o priv priv.c
 ```

-At this point what I will do, is move over the exploit to __/var/www/html__ and start up my apache server.
+At this point what I will do, is copy over the exploit to __/var/www/html__ and start up my apache server.
 This way I can use [wget](https://www.gnu.org/software/wget/) from the victims machine to download the compiled exploit from my computer.

 ```console
 root@kali:~# mv priv /var/www/htlm